LHC seeks copy of FIR against Nawaz, others

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 LAHORE: The Lahore High Court on Monday sought a verified copy of the FIR lodged against former prime minister Nawaz Sharif and others.The court was hearing a writ petition filed by Advocate Saeed Zafar who had challenged the registration of the sedition case against the PML-N supremo and other leaders.
-After an initial hearing the court called for a verified copy of the FIR to be submitted to it before proceeding with the petition.
+The court called for a verified copy of the FIR to be submitted to it.